+=0 (τd<τi) (6)

 MIMO system

 Figure 13 shows the basic model of a MIMO channel.
 In the figure the number of elements is set to M = 2.
 Antenna arrays at the transmitter and receiver are directly facing each other.
 Geometry of both arrays is the same, including element spacing.